nconklindev/wfm-geo-toolkit/README.md

 A registered user can get their bearings by going to the `/welcome` page.
 Also, any page that requires authentication will have a sidebar for easy navigation.

-## I found a bug! 🪲
+## Can I help? 🤝

-Fantastic.
+Sure!
+Follow the guidelines for the corresponding thing you want to help with.

+### Bugs 🐛

 You can submit a bug over on the [Issues](https://github.com/nconklindev/wfm-geo-toolkit/issues) page.
 Click the "New issue" button at the top and select "Bug Report."
 Fill out the required fields and submit the issue.
 I do not guarantee any sort of response time with bug reports.

-## I have an idea for a feature! ✨

-Awesome!
-There's always room for improvement!
-I tried to consider everything and make this as feature-complete as possible for a normal use-case, but if there's something you really want, then head over to the [issues](https://github.com/nconklindev/wfm-geo-toolkit/issues) page and click "New issue" and select "Feature Request."
-Fill out the required fields and submit the issue.
-I do not guarantee any response time with feature requests, nor can I guarantee the feature will be accepted.
-Depending on scope, feasibility, and time commitment required, I may not implement something that is suggested.
-Sorry in advance.

-## Maintainers

-@nconklindev
+### Features ✨

+You can submit a Feature Request using the provided [form](https://github.com/nconklindev/wfm-geo-toolkit/issues/new?template=feature_request.yml).

+If you want to work on a suggested feature, please see the [contribution guidelines](/.github/CONTRIBUTING.md).

 ## Contributors